About this course

 - an exhibition or other presentation of a fully realised artwork or body of artworks made by you during the MFA programme.
 This will require you to develop, create and present a coherent, thoughtful exhibition, or other presentation as appropriate, of artwork.
 Other presentations may include websites, live performances, etc;

-- an extended written text of at least 4,000 words.
-This piece of written work will require you to reflect upon your studio practice, drawing together aspects of the technical and formal processes of art making and considering them in relation to art-historical contexts and theoretical debates;
+- an extended written text of 4,000 to 6,000 words.
+This piece of written work will require you to reflect upon your studio practice, drawing together aspects of the technical and formal processes of art making and considering them in relation to art-historical contexts and theoretical debates; and

 - a portfolio of documentation of studio work.
 Throughout the programme, you will be required to make thorough, scholarly documentation of your work, to be submitted at the conclusion of the programme.
 This supports the assessment of the final exhibition or presentation in demonstrating the provenance of the processes, strategies and ideas manifest there.